w20chen/w20chen.github.io/_posts/2021-07-30-Huffman-Coding.md

 	build_heap();
 	for (;;) {
 		if (heap.num <= 1) break;
-		//end the loop when there is only one root (which is the root of Huffman Tree) root_node temp1 = heap.base[0];
+		//end the loop when there is only one root
+		//(which is the root of Huffman Tree) root_node temp1 = heap.base[0];
 		std::pop_heap(heap.base.begin(), heap.base.end(), cmp);
-		//swap the first and the last root_node and make all nodes except the last into a new heap heap.base.pop_back();
+		//swap the first and the last root_node
+		//and make all nodes except the last into a new heap heap.base.pop_back();
 		//the last one got deleted
 		heap.num--;